Row and Column in Blazor Pivot Table Component

 Text Align

-Allows end user to align the content of the pivot table’s row headers, column headers and value cells by using both TextAlign and HeaderTextAlign properties in the BeforeColumnsRender event.
-The following alignments are:
+Text alignment provides flexibility in positioning content within cells, making the data presentation more organized and visually appealing.
+You can align the content of the Pivot Table’s row headers, column headers, and value cells using the TextAlign and HeaderTextAlign properties in the BeforeColumnsRender event.
+The available alignment options are:

-• Left - It allows the content to be positioned on the left.
+• Left - Positions the content on the left side of the cell.

-• Right - It allows the content to be positioned on the right.
+• Right - Positions the content on the right side of the cell.

-• Center - It allows the content to be positioned in the middle.
+• Center - Positions the content in the center of the cell.

 @using Syncfusion.Blazor.PivotView